mrcjkb/module-finder/README.md

 # Gradle module-finder plugin
 Gradle plugin that enables the use of non-modular Java dependencies without an "Automatic Module Name" in their manifest.

-# Status: DRAFT
+# Latest release
-This plugin has not yet been published.
+The latest release is available on the [Gradle plugin page](https://plugins.gradle.org/plugin/com.github.mrcjkb.module-finder).

 # Requires
 - Gradle 6.4+